 When 20 November 2017 to 6 January 2018

 Trento Christmas Market

-This South Tyrolean market held in the foot of the dolomites Piazza Fiera attracts around 500,000 visitors every year.
+This South Tyrolean market held at the foot of the Dolomites Piazza Fiera attracts around 500,000 visitors every year.
 Of the hundred wooden huts selling traditional artisanal goods a good number are dedicated to showcasing the edible specialities of Trentino, known as the "Flavours of the Christmas Market".

 Taste apple strudel, "treccia mochèna" (plaited pastry cake), "polenta brustolada" (grilled polenta), traditional recipes (sweet and savoury) from the Trentino and the Tyrol regions and local dishes such as "tortel di patate" (potato cake), "goulash zuppe" (goulash soup), "canederli" (dumplings).
 Try washing them down with popular drinks including the "vin brulè"(mulled wine) of Trentino and "parampampoli" (hot toddy)

 It's also a good chance to stock up on high-quality local foods like organic cheese and goat cheese, "speck" (smoked ham)as well as sweets, pastries and hot chocolate.

 When 18 November 2017 to 6 January 2018

 Nuremberg's Christmas Market, held in the Main Market Square is billed as one of Germany's oldest Christmas fairs dating back to the mid 16th century.
 Not only is it a great place to pick up some traditional souvenirs and enjoy local specialities but also to try its prized local speciality, the “Rostbratwurst” sausage - they can even be bought in cans as a souvenir if you can't bear to live without them.